“The Long Shadow of Lincoln”

 With World War II coming to an end, Curtis Publishing Company, publishers of the Saturday Evening Post, took the occasion of Abraham Lincoln’s birthday in February, 1945 to ponder the peace about to fall over the world’s warring nations and the uncertain future.
 As the instruments of this message, they chose America’s foremost poet, Carl Sandburg, and paramount artist, Norman Rockwell.

 Sandburg responded first with an eighty-three stanza litany entitled “The Long Shadow of Lincoln,” which was inspired by several lines from President Lincoln’s December 1862 message to Congress.
-Considered to be one of Mr. Sandburg’s finest efforts, it is reproduced in its entirety on a sheet to the right of the painting.
+The work is considered one of his finest efforts.

 Rockwell used as his inspiration the publisher’s theme, “Thoughts on Peace on Lincoln’s Birthday,” along with Sandburg’s poem and Lincoln’s Second Inaugural Address (“With malice toward none and charity for all…”).

 The painting, alternately titled “The Long Shadow of Lincoln” and “Thoughts on Peace on Lincoln’s Birthday,” is almost unique among Rockwell’s works in that the amount of symbolism present in the piece is uncharacteristic for this quintessential American master.